Fort Gilkicker

 Fort Gilkicker is a historic Palmerston fort built at the eastern end of Stokes Bay, Gosport, Hampshire England to dominate the key anchorage of Spithead.
 It was erected between 1863 and 1871 as a semi-circular arc with 22 casemates, to be armed with five twelve-inch guns, seventeen ten-inch guns and five nine-inch guns.
 The actual installed armament rather differed from this.
 In 1902 the RML guns were replaced by two 9.2-inch and two six-inch BL guns, and before the First World War the walls were further strengthened with substantial earthwork embankments.
-The fort was disarmed in 1956 and used for storage until 1999, and is currently in a state of disrepair.
+The fort was disarmed in 1956 and used for storage until 1999.
+On 28th July 2022, the fort was sold at auction for just under £1.4 million and planning has been granted for 26 homes.
+Since then a massive restoration project has been underway.
+Fort Gilkicker is a Grade II* Listed Building.

+Gillkicker Point, is clearly marked on Morden's maps, at "Spit Head": a headland (not a water course) in the Solent.
+(In recent years, the joined up word 'Spithead' has been applied to the eastern Solent.)